cxw620/rust-polyglot/docs/syntax.rst

     *value // deref, see [methods]
     |arg0, arg1: Type1| -> Returns expression // closure
     WrappedCounter { counter: 42 } // constructor ("struct literal")
+    type as other_type // type conversion (safe but maybe lossy) collection[index] // usually panics if not found, eg bounds check

 Note the odd semicolon rule,
 which determines the type of block expressions.